UIUC-iSchool-DataViz/is445_bcubcg_fall2022/week13/lecture13.md

 notes:

-today we'll discuss a bit about how rendering 3D objects to make them look "photo realistic" works, which will give us an intro to scientific viz which we'll discuss a bit next week
+today we'll discuss a bit about how rendering 3D objects to make them look "photo realistic" works, which will give us an intro to scientific viz which we'll get a talk about later today and discuss a bit next week on our own

 ---

 ## Today

- 1. Finish up Jekyll stuff
  1. 3D Computer Graphics
    * 3D Graphics Tools
    * Visual Effects tools
  1. Intro to Scientific Visualization
- 1. Extra Altair+Jekyll (if time)
+ 1. Jekyll+Altair stuff + talk by NASA SVS

 notes: so today we're going to talk a bit about some "high-end" graphics tools  and about how rendering works, this will become more important a bit next week and in the sci viz week.
 While we won't end up doing a lot of this ourselves -- we are focusing on data visualization -- the concepts will still show up from time to time to its worth covering.